aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/chart-globalization-settings/_index.md

 ---
-title: Using ChartGlobalizationSettings Class to Set Different Language for Chart Component with C++
+title: Using ChartGlobalizationSettings Class to Set Different Languages for Chart Component with C++
 linktitle: Using ChartGlobalizationSettings Class
 description: Learn how to use the ChartGlobalizationSettings class in Aspose.Cells for C++ to set different languages for chart components.
 Our guide will help you understand how to localize chart elements, labels, and legends to different languages, allowing you to present your data in a culturally appropriate way.
 keywords: Aspose.Cells for C++, charting, chart globalization, languages, localization, ChartGlobalizationSettings, elements, labels, legends.